imalsogreg/dhallia/README.md

 # Dhallia

-A way to compose HTTP APIs
+An API Gateway configured in Dhall.

+Dhallia lets you use Dhall types and expressions to wrap and compose underlying APIs.
+Run-time type information and the self-contained nature of Dhall expressions makes it easy to explore and distribute APIs

-## Stability
+## Stability & Features

-Nowhere close.
+Nowhere close to usable.
 This is just an experiment.
 The main point of the repository is to illustrate the inductive API concept and get feedback on it.
 Nice implementation could come later.

+ - [x] Composable REST APIs
+ - [ ] Composable websocket APIs
+ - [x] Client REPL
+ - [ ] Circuit breaking
+ - [ ] Dry-run mode
+ - [x] Configurable caching
+ - [ ] Configurable logging & metrics
+ - [ ] Documentation
+ - [ ] Admin UI
+ - [ ] Authentication
+ - [ ] Authorization
+ - [ ]

+## Code organization

+### Core library: src

+ - Logic for interpreting dhall API specifications
+ - Typechecking API compositions
+ - Core implementations of application logic

 ## Inductive APIs